 I believe in buying term insurance over whole life.
 There are some cases where there could be an argument for choosing whole life, but generally term seems to be a better purchase for most people.
 I recently signed up for my first life insurance policy.
 I used Zander to get a term life insurance quote and was happy with the process.
 You can read more in my Zander Term Life Insurance Review.

 Pay off your house early

 As part of getting out of debt, I want to live without a mortgage as well.
-Here are 4 ways to pay off your house early.
+Here are some ways to pay off your house early.
 Just imagine your electric bill being the most expensive bill each month.
 I can’t wait!